+- 8.7.3.
+You must only make Portability Arrangements: - (a) in accordance with the conditions set out in this section 8.7 and - (b) if the Worker: - (i) will not be disadvantaged by the Portability Arrangement - (ii) is suitable for the work to be conducted at the Temporary Portability Arrangement Host Organisation or Receiving Approved Employer; and - (iii) has provided informed written consent prior to the Portability Arrangement being made.

 - 8.7.4.
-You must only make Portability Arrangements: - (a) in accordance with the conditions set out in this section 8.7 and - (b) if the Worker: - (i) will not be disadvantaged by the Portability Arrangement - (ii) is suitable for the work to be conducted at the Host Organisation or Receiving Approved Employer and - (iii) has provided informed written consent prior to the Portability Arrangement being finalised by the relevant Approved Employers and/or Host Organisation. - 8.7.5.
 If You are a Transferring Approved Employer or a Receiving Approved Employer, You may only enter into a Portability Arrangement if it is approved by Us.
 A change to a Portability Arrangement is a change to an Approved Recruitment.
-See Chapter 4 for requirements relating to changes to Approved Recruitments, together with sections 8.7.8 and 8.7.11. - 8.7.6.
+See Chapter 4 for requirements relating to changes to Approved Recruitments, together with sections 8.7.8 and 8.7.11. - 8.7.5.
 The Transferring Approved Employer and the Receiving Approved Employer must comply with requirements under workplace laws and the applicable Fair Work Instrument in relation to commencing or ending an employee engagement including: - (a) notification periods, cashing out any annual leave; paying out any accrued TOIL as overtime; and providing a Fair Work Information Statement, a Fixed Term Contract Information Statement and Casual Employment Information Statement.
-See Notice & final pay for more information. - (i) The department may request Documentary Evidence of Workers being paid all applicable entitlements for ending employment from the Transferring Approved Employer. - (b) new or updated Recruitment Plan with an OoE from the Receiving Approved Employer, confirming compliance with these Guidelines, in particular sections 8.7.7 8.7.8 for Offshore Portability Arrangement and with sections 8.7.9-8.7.11 for Onshore Portability Arrangements.
+See Notice & final pay for more information. - (b) new or updated Recruitment Plan with an OoE from the Receiving Approved Employer, confirming compliance with these Guidelines, in particular sections 8.7.7 - 8.7.8 for Offshore Portability Arrangement and with sections 8.7.9-8.7.12 for Onshore Portability Arrangements. - 8.7.6.
+We may request Documentary Evidence of Workers being paid all applicable entitlements at the conclusion of their employment from the Transferring Approved Employer.